Aydens01/symfony4-starter-pack/README.md

 ## License

 This bundle is under the MIT license.
-See the complete license [in the bundle](LICENSE)
+See the complete license [in the bundle](LICENSE).

 ## Documentation